-The total amount of unrecognized tax benefits that would affect the effective tax rate, if recognized, is \$8,168,000 and \$6,499,000 as of June 30, 2014 and 2013, respectively.
-In fiscal year 2014, the liability for gross unrecognized tax benefit was reduced by \$1,726,000 primarily due to the audit settlement with California Franchise Tax Board and foreign tax authority.
+The total amount of unrecognized tax benefits that would affect the effective tax rate, if recognized, is \$10,971,000 and \$8,168,000 as of June 30, 2015 and 2014, respectively.

-The Company's policy is to include interest and penalties related to unrecognized tax benefits within the provision for taxes on the consolidated statements of operations.
-As of June 30, 2014 and 2013, the Company had accrued \$818,000 and \$797,000 for the payment of interest and penalties relating to unrecognized tax benefits, respectively.
-During fiscal year 2014, 2013 and 2012, there was no material change in the total amount of the liability for accrued interest and penalties related to the unrecognized tax benefits.
+The Company's policy is to include interest and penalties related to unrecognized tax benefits within the provision for taxes in the consolidated statements of operations.
+As of June 30, 2015 and 2014, the Company had accrued \$898,000 and \$818,000 for the payment of interest and penalties relating to unrecognized tax benefits, respectively.
+During fiscal year 2015, 2014 and 2013, there was no material change in the total amount of the liability for accrued interest and penalties related to the unrecognized tax benefits.

 The Company is subject to U.S. federal income tax as well as income taxes in many state and foreign jurisdictions.
-The federal statute of limitations remain open in general for tax years 2011 through 2014.
-The state statute of limitations remain open in general for tax years 2009 through 2014.
-The statute of limitations in major foreign jurisdictions remain open for examination in general for tax years 2007 through 2014.
+In August 2015, the Company scheduled a meeting with the Internal Revenue Service to commence a pre-examination of the federal income tax returns for tax years 2013 and 2014.
+The Company does not expect a resolution to be reached during the next twelve months.
+While management believes that the Company has adequately provided reserves for all uncertain tax positions, amounts asserted by tax authorities could be greater or less than the Company's current position.
+Accordingly, the Company's provision on federal, state and foreign tax related matters to be recorded in the future may change as revised estimates are made or the underlying matters are settled or otherwise resolved.
+The federal statute of limitations remain open in general for tax years 2012 through 2015.
+The state statute of limitations remain open in general for tax years 2010 through 2015.
+The statute of limitations in major foreign jurisdictions remain open for examination in general for tax years 2008 through 2015.
 The Company does not expect its unrecognized tax benefits to change materially over the next 12 months.